Chiropteman Objects

 [More Profile data soon]

-The mask is a sophisticated gadget packed with digital tools.
+The helmet is a sophisticated gadget packed with digital tools.
 It is both the Bat Computer and Alfred.
 A perpetual Watson and an ideal complement to Twain's capabilities.
 The visor is capable of identifying fingerprints and comparing them (based on its 21st century databases), offering all kinds of important information about a crime scene.

 Analysis of an fingerprint/sample (UI)